aaltsys/doc-newwares/documents/01_documents.rst

 For Account of, and Send Freight Bill To.

 Addresses are shown below for a receipt, on the left, and a shipment, on the right.
-Again, **Freight BIlling** addresses are not required on receipts.
+Again, **Freight Billing** addresses are not required on receipts.
 Adjustments use only the first two addresses, the account and the building.

 .. image:: _images/document-a2address.png
 .. image:: _images/document-c2address.png

+The warehouse building address is derived from the receipt's building entry, which is maintained in a contact record with type code "B".
+Warehouse companies usually number their buildings starting with "1", or letter the buildings starting with "A".
+Single characters are recommended for building identifiers since this identifier is incorporated into warehouse location codes.

 Document Transportation
 =============================